OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Option 3
 - Option 4

-#### Notes
-add locations here as well

-#### Guidance
+### Quality Indicators

 # B: Metrics and Feedback/Learning

 ## Maturity 1
+### Benefits
 ### Activity
 Calculate and share basic information about defects, and use this data to make decisions about remediation.
 Basic information might include:

-- the total number of defects
+- The total number of defects.
+Tracking this over time, in particular, can show the effectiveness of resolution efforts.
-- the software components the defect resides in
+- The software components the defect resides in, which can be indicative of where attention is most required, and where security flaws are most likely to appear in the future.
-- the type / category of the defect
+- The type / category of the defect, which can suggest areas where the development team might need further training.
-- the severity of the defect
+- The severity of the defect, which can help the organisation understand the software's risk exposure in a simple sense.

+Feedback what you learn through these metrics to the teams involved.
 Use this data to inform your decision-making in terms of remediation priority, and training requirements (i.e. secure development).

 ### Maturity Questions
 #### Q 1